CHORUS-TRE/chorus-install/README.md

     ```

     Edit this file as needed.
+    You can find more information about each variable in the `VARIABLE.md` file.
+    Remote cluster related variables are only used in stages 03 and 04.
+    If you only intend to install the build cluster for now, you can leave the remote cluster related variables unset.

 1. Source your env file
     ```
     source .env
     ```

+1. [Create a workspace on Terraform Cloud](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/create#create-a-workspacehttps://developer.hashicorp.com/terraform/cloud-docs/workspaces/create#create-a-workspace) for each stage.
+Make sure to add the necessary tag (e.g. `stage_00` for the workspace used for stage_00).

 1. Initialize, plan and apply stage 0
+   This stage downloads the necessary overriding Helm values from the

     ```
     cd stage_00
     terraform login
     terraform workspace show
+    terraform workspace select workspace_stage_00
     terraform init
     terraform plan -out="stage_00.plan"
     terraform apply "stage_00.plan"